bluwy/svelte-preprocess-import-assets/README.md

 ### Using with svelte-preprocess

+This preprocessor uses Svelte's AST and calls `svelte.parse` and `svelte.walk`.
+As those only work on pure Svelte files, some extra work is needed to run all other preprocessors to completion first.

-Due to how Svelte applies preprocessors, using this with `svelte-preprocess` needs a bit more work to make sure we run this preprocessor **only after** `svelte-preprocess` finishes.
+Svelte runs markup, then script, then syle preprocessors, so using this with `svelte-preprocess` needs a bit more work to make sure we run this preprocessor **only after** `svelte-preprocess` finishes.
 There's [an RFC](https://github.com/sveltejs/rfcs/pull/56) to make this process clearer soon.

 At the meantime, you can try one of these libraries: